How to Tickle a Dog? – Itsaboutdog

 Rhythmic Movement

 Another giveaway sign of being ticklish is moving in the rhythm of the tickles.
-If you find it difficult to identify ticklish wiggles from general squirming due to annoyance, pay attention to the rhythm of the movement of its legs, tail, and head.
+If you find it challenging to identify ticklish wiggles from general squirming due to annoyance, pay attention to the rhythm of the movement of its legs, Tail, and head.

 Moving Backwards